learn-co-curriculum/phase-0-how-to-get-help/README.md

 There is a good chance that fellow students have encountered similar challenges to yours.
 Use the Slack channels available to you to get help:

-- You can post in any public channel (e.g., #general)
+- You can post in any public channel (e.g., #general).
-- Shortly before you start with a cohort you will be given access to a cohort-specific Slack channel
+- Shortly before you start with a cohort you will be given access to a cohort-specific Slack channel.
 - While you're completing Software Engineering Prep, you can post questions in the #js-prework-support channel.
 There will be other students there who may be able to help, and this channel is also staffed by Flatiron School instructors